sunfounder/arduino_starter_kit/docs/source/10_desk_lamp_button.rst

     :width: 500
     :align: center

-3. Connect the button's buttom-left pin to digital pin 7 on the R3 board with a long jumper wire, inserting one end into hole 8J and the other into pin 7.
+3. Connect the button's buttom-left pin to digital pin 7 on the Arduino Uno R3 with a long jumper wire, inserting one end into hole 8J and the other into pin 7.

 .. image:: img/10_desk_lamp_button_p7.png
     :width: 500